 The popularity of rabbits as pets increases over Easter, for obvious reasons.
 Sometimes, when the new rabbit owner realizes the energy, special care, and time that goes into owning a pet rabbit, many are abandoned at the shelter or worse, turned loose outside.

 Many people believe that rabbits make good "starter" pets to help teach children responsibility.
-Unfortunately, children and rabbits are not always an ideal match.
+Unfortunately, children and rabbits are not often an ideal match.
 Young children naturally want to hug and squeeze and carry rabbits around - they are so cute and fuzzy afterall!
 But this can present a hazard - for both the rabbit and the child.
 Rabbits are very fragile and can easily come to harm.
 They don't always enjoy being held and can kick and struggle with their powerful hind legs.
 This may lead to the rabbit being dropped or jumping out of the child's arms which can cause the rabbit's legs or back to break.
 A rabbit with a broken back has limited treatment options and often must be euthanized.
 Rabbits struggling in a child's arms may also unintentionally cause harm by biting or scratching with their paws.
 It is not impossible for rabbits to do well with children, as long as an adult in the family is the primary care giver of the pet and the interaction between the child and the rabbit is supervised.

 All of that being said, having a rabbit as a pet can be very rewarding!
 Rabbits combine the independence and intrigue of cats with the affection, loyalty and silliness of dogs into one soft, adorable pet.
 They are best suited to an adult pet owner who can provide them with an indoor space to live and play and who can tolerate a rabbit's natural tendency for digging and chewing.
 While a cage should be provided for them to sleep in, retreat to, and stay in when they need to be contained, rabbits should have room to roam free - with supervision of course!